-Natural climate solutions (NCS), such as planting trees, reducing tillage, managing manure, and conserving land that sequester carbon or reduce GHG emissions can provide cost-effective near-term GHG mitigation and enhance ecosystem services.
+Natural climate solutions (NCS) such as planting trees, reducing tillage, managing manure, and conserving land that sequester carbon or reduce greenhouse gas (GHG) emissions can affect near-term climate change mitigation goals in cost-effective ways while also enhancing ecosystem services.

-Our comprehensive assessment evaluated the benefits and costs of implementing several NCS practices to mitigate greenhouse gas emissions from Maine's forestry and agriculture sectors.
+Our comprehensive assessment evaluated the benefits and costs of implementing several NCS practices to mitigate GHG emissions from Maine's forestry and agriculture sectors.

-A key component of the Maine NCS Initiative project is to determine costeffective land-based practices that can be implemented on a broad scale.
+A key component of the Maine NCS Initiative project is to determine cost-effective land-based practices that can be implemented on a broad scale.